yangyize/sshx/README.md

 # sshx
-A ssh client that can store access records.
+A ssh client that can store access records.i

+version 0.0.1